cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     content: We always have an event running because gaming is more fun with friends!
   - name: 15+ Clans
     icon: fas fa-home
-    content: Our Clash & Royale clans are full of friendly adults with playstyles from casual to competitive.
+    content: Our Clash & Royale clans are full of gamers who are mature, active, & fun.
   - name: Value For Money
     icon: fas fa-heart
     content: Lorem ipsum dolor sit amet consectetur adipisicing elit quam nihil